Reflections on Tsunshan — Art Critic Essays

 Tsunshan’s scenic machine is configured as a strange blend of Eastern tradition and Western experimentalism, resulting in a series of symbolic escapes stemming from the natural inconsistencies that arise.
 These inconsistencies are essentially of a mental nature, involving a true psychology of art, an autonomous psychology that, however, is not independent from that of the artist who wrestles in the gestation of formless harmonious fury.

-Francesco Gallo, Art Critic, 1988 Italy
+Francesco Gallo, Art Critic and Curator, 1988 Italy

 Tsunshan says that only those who get lost can be saved; his paintings cause the viewer to lose themselves in a captivating universe, allowing them to experience the aesthetic spaces within his magically structured environments.